fbpx

 A stream runs through the garden from the north, enclosed by large yew hedges (1909) recently reduced in width.
 Originally planted as a rose garden the depredations of the wild deer meant the roses had to be removed and replaced with foliage plants to give year round interest.

 A crinkle-crankle wall behind the greenhouse supports newly replanted peaches and pears.
-A ‘centenary garden’ was created in 2008 to the south of the greenhouse with yew ‘pavilions’, seats locally made from planked oak from trees on the Vann property, and floored with glass bottles to reflect the medieval glass-works in the adjacent Glasshouse Copse and locally made metal arches for climbers.
+A ‘centenary garden’ was created in 2008 to the south of the greenhouse with yew ‘pavilions’, seats locally made from planked oak from trees on the Vann property in Surrey, and floored with glass bottles to reflect the medieval glass-works in the adjacent Glasshouse Copse and locally made metal arches for climbers.
 It was in the centenary garden that Mary’s coffin rested as she made her final goodbye to the garden she loved.

 For more information about the garden opening times click here